Home / Resume / Education / Teacher Examples

 What if I do not have test score data?

-Use other metrics: homework completion rates, attendance improvements, behavior referral reductions, or parent engagement rates.
+Use other metrics such as homework completion rates, attendance improvements, behavior referral reductions through PBIS, or parent engagement and conference attendance rates.

 Build Your Teacher Resume Now